Precision Measurement of Large Shear Signals: The Numerical Test

 Differing from the FQ method, the new measurement entails finding $g'$ to drive the new quadrupole moments towards zero.
 The process can be simply described as follows.
 We adopt the results from FQ as a prior and sample points around this value to generate initial guesses.
 To determine the minimum, we first fix $g_2^\prime$ and fit the relationship between $g_1^\prime$ and the absolute quadrupole moment $|P_{20}^\prime - P_{02}^\prime + i(2P_{11}^\prime)|$.
 Then we fix $g_1^\prime$ and optimize for $g_2^\prime$.
 This iterative process continues until the difference between successive values of $g_{1,2}^\prime$ falls below $5 \times 10^{-4}$.
 The converged solution yields the final $g^\prime$.

-We use four identical galaxies mutually with 45-degree difference in position angles to suppress the shape noise.
+We use four identical galaxies, generated by rotating a single galaxy by 45 degrees for four times, to suppress the shape noise.
 Fig.\ref{fig:moffat-nonoise} shows one of the examples for the relative errors.
 The simulation adopts the regular galaxies, with the shape parameters as: $R_e=4$, $n=2$, and $|g^S|=0.2$.
 We use the Moffat-profile for PSF models with $r=4$ and $b=3$.
 Here, the x- and y-axes correspond to the input shear values, while the z-axis represents the relative errors between measured and expected signals.
 The FQ method provides accurate results (shown as the blue surface) for small shear regimes $(g \lesssim 0.1)$, but discrepancies emerge as the shear signal increases.
 Notably, the FQN measurement results (shown as the red surface) remain accurate across all tested magnitudes.
-We only show the results for $g_1$, because the results for $g_2$ is similar.
+We only show the results for $g_1$, because the results for $g_2$ are similar.

 We have tested the accuracy of FQN for irregular galaxies as well, and the conclusions are similar.
 We also change the other conditions in our tests, including the PSF models, and relative scales between the PSF and galaxy, etc..
 In all cases, we find that the FQN method yields negligible bias when the shear signal becomes large, consistent with the results of Fig.\ref{fig:moffat-nonoise}.